Sheetalrana190/SEP_Assignment_2/README.md

 -	The system will integrate with existing AI model training environments.

 ## Step 2: Define Requirements
-The functional, non-functional and system requirements were structured based on collected data.
+The functional and non-functional were structured based on collected data from client and for verifiaction from client open for changes in it.

 ### 1. Training Questions:
 #### Functional Requirements: